J2KGit/Recipe_Finder/README.md

 ## ✨ Features

-- 🔎 Search 20 popular recipe websites from a single input field
+- 🔎 Search 20 popular recipe websites from a single input field, including **AllRecipes, Epicurious, and Food Network**
-- 🌐 Site-specific parsers (C or Node.js) to extract links
+- 🌐 Site-specific parsers (C or Node.js) to extract links efficiently
-- 🧵 Asynchronous downloading and responsive GTK UI
+- 🧵 Asynchronous downloading and a responsive GTK UI
-- 💡 Lightweight, fast, portable across Windows and macOS
+- 💡 Lightweight, fast, and fully **cross-platform**
 - 🛠️ Automatic runtime checks for Node.js and required JS modules
 - 📜 Polished appearance via GTK CSS styling
 - 🖱️ Clicked recipe links open in the default browser
-- 📚 Well-documented source code
+- 📚 Well-documented source code for easy learning and extension
+- 🍳 Ideal for developers and cooking enthusiasts looking for a versatile **recipe-finder, food-app, or recipe-locator**

 ---